 I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Grant Kennedy.
-My research works on developing and refining new methodologies to detect exocomets.

 I completed my MSc in Physics at UCL (2019-2020) and my BSc in Physics at Queen Mary, University of London (2016-2019).